 Farmers’ Market Food Scrap Collection

-Sustain Dane aims to make food scrap collection more accessible to Madison community members.
-This summer we coordinated education, food scrap collection, and food waste hauling to Neighborhood Food Solutions’ nearby urban farm.
-We anticipate we will continue this program when farmers’ markets resume in 2023.
+Sustain Dane aims to make food scrap collection more accessible to community members in Madison, WI.
+In the summer of 2022 we began coordinating education, food scrap collection, and food waste hauling to Neighborhood Food Solutions’ nearby urban farm.
+Food scrap collection is open now at both the South Madison Farmers’ Market and the Eastside Farmers’ Market for the 2023 market season.

 How do I participate?

-Bring your food scraps to Sustain Dane’s farmers’ market table on Tuesdays during the market season at the South Madison or Eastside market.
+Bring your food scraps to Sustain Dane’s farmers’ market table on Tuesdays during market hours at the South Madison or Eastside market.
+Collection is happening from April to October.
 The program is free and open to the public for all households in Madison.

 South Madison Farmers’ Market